How to Clean Your Blue Light Glasses Without Scratching Them

 Apply a Tiny Drop of Dish Soap

-Gently rub the dish soap between your thumb and index finger to create a light, foamy lather before applying it directly to your glasses.
-This simple precaution prevents a concentrated glob of thick soap from getting stuck in the tiny screws of your hinges or trapped underneath the silicone nose pads.
-Creating a lather first allows you to spread the cleaning agent evenly across every surface without leaving a sticky mess behind.
+Squeeze a single, pea-sized drop of mild dish soap onto your wet index finger.
+Avoid citrus-scented, heavy-duty, or antibacterial soaps, as they often contain acidic additives and micro-abrasives that degrade lens coatings over time.
+Gently rub the soap between your thumb and index finger to create a light lather before touching your glasses.
+This simple step prevents a concentrated glob of thick soap from getting jammed in the tiny hinge screws or trapped underneath the silicone nose pads.

 Massage the Lenses and Frames Gently